Berkshire Bees: Precision Sports Marketing

-2013/15 season, the first for PSM, saw the team go on a run to the playoff quarter finals.
+2013/14, the maiden season for PSM, saw the team go on a run all the way to the playoff quarter finals.
 With results in the first third of the season not meeting the new owners' expectations head coach, Gareth Cox was replaced by his assistant, the highly experienced Lukas Smital, who became player coach.
-As part of the changes, General Manager Stuart Robinson was also relieved of his duties, and forward Kamil Tvrdek, who signed from MK Lightning in the summer, was released.
-These changes were followed by the team's first sellout since the heady days of the Ice Hockey Superleague at the turn of the century as they beat the defending champion Guildford Flames 4-2 on 29 December 2013.
+As part of the changes to bring a winning culture to the club, General Manager Stuart Robinson was axed, and forward Kamil Tvrdek, who signed from MK Lightning in the summer, was released.

+These changes were followed by the team's first sellout since the heady days of the Ice Hockey Superleague at the turn of the century as they beat the defending champion Guildford Flames 4–2 on 29 December 2013.
 Driven by Smital's guidance, and the strong emergence of the likes of Harvey Stead and Vanya Antonov, Bees never looked back in sealing their playoff place.
 They faced the Manchester in the quarter-finals and after winning the first leg at home in front of another sellout crowd, went down in the away leg to the newly crowned league champions.
-The big plus of the season was the 50% increase in crowd sizes, helping to put Bees in a strong position for the next season.
+The big plus of the season was the 50% increase in crowd sizes, a 33% uplift in season ticket sales, back office improvements, and building local school and media partnerships.

-2014/15 season saw the team struggle on the ice, with Bees winning just 7 of their 48 league games.
+2014/15 season saw the team finish a respectable 9th place, even after some key departures including the retirement of longtime captain Rob Lamey.
 The positive part of the season was the emergence of several young prospects.
-Vanya Antonov, in his first full season was the team's top British scorer, while youngsters Josh Tetlow, Tom Relf, and Ziggy Beasley got their chances on two way contracts, as Bees looked to development for the future.
+Vanya Antonov, in his first full season was the team's top British scorer, while youngsters Josh Tetlow, Tom Relf, and Ziggy Beasley got their chances on two way contracts, as management looked to retool on the fly.